 Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

-You cannot assume that because your team is technically available — logged on, in the Slack channel, attending the Zoom calls — they are present in the ways that matter.
+You cannot assume that because your team is technically available, logged on, in the Teams meetings, attending the Zoom calls, they are present and plugged in.
 Presence is engagement, trust, belonging, and a felt sense that the work is meaningful and the leader sees them as a person.
 That kind of presence does not happen automatically in an office, and it certainly does not happen automatically on a screen.

 The Engagement Reality Check